-Submissions are judged by a panel of referees from the caucus, and the prize includes a $100 award.
-If you would like your environmentally-themed paper from the ASA annual meeting to be considered for the Kolodny Prize, please send the paper as an email attachment (MS Word preferred) to the three referees listed below.
-Your paper must be received by 11:59 pm Pacific Time on Thursday, December 1, 2022.
-Only papers presented at the 2022 ASA annual meeting will be considered; do not send book or dissertation chapters on which your paper was based, or any other longer or altered version of your paper.
-We hope to complete the judging and announce the winner by January 2023.
+Submissions are judged by a panel of referees from the Environmental Justice Caucus.
+If you would like your environmentally-themed paper from the ASA 2024 annual meeting to be considered for the Kolodny Prize, please send the paper as an email attachment (MS Word preferred) to the referees listed below.
+Your paper must be received by 11:59 pm Eastern Time on Friday, January 10th.

-Please send your submission to the following three referees:
+Please send your submission to the following referees:

 - 2002 - Jennifer Mason (Skidmore College), “Animals, Animality, and Nineteenth-Century American Literature: Or, Life in the Built Environment”